Defining Different Types of Grid Interconnection with Solar

 Grid-tied solar system

 This type of system is for anyone connected to the local power grid.
-Being grid-tied allows you to sell extra energy you produce back to the grid to offset your energy costs.
-Grid-tied systems are the most cost-effective solar option.
+Depending on the policy of your utility provider, being grid-tied allows you to sell extra energy you produce back to the grid to offset your energy costs.
+Grid-tied systems are the most cost-effective option.
 They offer the fastest payback and the best ROI.
 Grid-tied solar is good for homes who are looking to save money on their electricity costs.

 Grid-tied solar system with battery backup

-Grid-tied solar systems with battery backup are ideal for anyone with unreliable power, or anyone with critical appliances that need to operate when the grid is down.
-These systems send excess energy into the grid for credits, pull energy from the grid when the solar system isn’t producing at night, and have backup batteries that store power to use in times of a utility outage.
-Generally, battery backup systems are not designed to power whole house loads, rather they power specific necessary loads within the home.
-This type of system is more expensive than a standard grid-tied system, but ensures you have reliable access to electricity.
+Grid tied solar systems with battery backup provide the reliability and convenience of grid tied, with the security of back-up power when circumstances arise.
+These systems send excess energy into the grid for credits, pulls energy from the grid when the solar system isn’t producing at night, and have backup batteries that store power to use in times of a utility outage.
+This type of system is more expensive than a standard grid-tied system but ensures you have reliable access to electricity.

 Off-grid solar system

-Off-grid systems are ideal for individuals who live remotely and don’t have access to utility power.
-Off- grid solar systems use solar panels to charge a bank of batteries which then power your home at night, or when the solar PV system is not meeting the load demand, especially during winter.
+Historically, off-grid systems were the only option for individuals who lived remotely and didn’t have access to utility power.
+Off-grid solar systems use solar panels to charge a bank of batteries which then power your home at night, or when the solar PV system is not meeting the load demand, especially during the winter or on cloudy days.
 These have a higher system cost due to the addition of the batteries and a standby generator to the solar system.
-When batteries become depleted during periods of low solar production, it is necessary to run a generator to provide power to the home.
 With an off-grid system, energy conservation is important.
-Using energy efficient appliances, reducing your energy consumption, managing your electric loads and relying on a backup generator are all elements of an off-grid lifestyle.
+Energy efficient appliances, reducing your energy consumption, load management, and relying on a backup generator are all part of what you’re signing up for when you decide to go off-grid.

-Tesla Powerwall can charge from the grid and doesn’t require solar to charge the batteries.
-This provides emergency backup power in the case of a grid failure.
+Tesla Powerwall can charge from the grid and doesn’t need solar to charge the batteries.
+This provides emergency backup power in the case of grid failure.
+Kholer generators interact seamlessly with the grid to come on during a power outage, too.
+Grid-tied batteries or generators are great for individuals who have necessary medical appliances operating in their homes.

 Why Grid-Tied Solar Systems Are Best for Most Homes